Skip to main content

 caution

-Api response having a JSON Array at root level will always result in an error.
+An API response with a JSON array at the root level will result in an error.

 Instead of using a resource like jsonplaceholder.typicode.com/users – which will return an array of user objects – we can access a specific resource such as jsonplaceholder.typicode.com/users/1.
-This will return the following object for a single user:
+This will return the following object for a the user with ID=1:

 {